Can you teach spelling and cursive at the very same time?

 I think the next step may be to ask Dad to write some sentences so they can practice reading other people’s cursive, too.

-Linda shared some great tips for combining spelling and cursive writing!
+Lori shared some great tips for combining spelling and cursive writing!
 Here’s what especially stood out to me:

 Do you teach cursive writing?
 If so, what method do you use?

 *To preserve the privacy of the child featured in this story, we did not use the family’s real names.